dotnet/docs-maui/docs/user-interface/handlers/customize.md

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]

-Handlers can be accessed through a control-specific interface provided by .NET MAUI, such as `IButton` for a `Button`.
+Handlers are accessed through their control-specific interface, such as `IButton` for a `Button`.
 This avoids the cross-platform control having to reference its handler, and the handler having to reference the cross-platform control.
-The mapping of the cross-platform control API to the native control API is provided by a *mapper*.
+Each handler provides a *mapper* that maps the cross-platform control API to the native control API.

-Most handler types are located in the `Microsoft.Maui.Handlers` namespace, although a small number of them are located in the `Microsoft.Maui.Controls.Handlers.*` namespaces.
-Each handler provides a mapper that maps each cross-platform control property to a method that applies the property value to the native control.
-The mapper for each control's handler can be modified with one of the following methods:
+Handlers can be customized to augment the appearance and behavior of a .NET MAUI control beyond the customization that's possible through the control's API.
+This is achieved by modifying the mapper for a handler with one of the following methods:

 - `PrependToMapping`, which modifies the mapper for a control before the .NET MAUI mappings have been applied.
 - `ModifyMapping`, which modifies an existing mapping.